 How to enjoy art even more?
 Have an enthusiastic guide explain you all about the artworks, like in our case Peter Thissen.
 We are no true art experts, but the way he explained some of the works makes you want to know more about art!
 With such a contagious enthusiasm, he opened up our eyes to the meaning of the work of art and its artist.
 Thanks Peter!

 One more thing about the Boijmans.
-Next to having a beautiful restaurant and a museum park, it will soon (2019) add another remarkable building to the urban collection of Rotterdam.
+The museum will be closed between 2019 and 2026 for a very extensive renovation.
+However, in 2021 a new remarkable building (part of Boijmans) will be opened right next door: The Depot.
 The Boijmans new public art depot is currently being build right next to the museum and will be a storage space for all the art currently not on display.
 The design (from MVRDV architects) is again stunning.
 A reflective round volume will offer a rooftop forest and viewpoint.
-But most importantly, visitors will be able to watch art that was currently stored in basements.
+But most importantly, visitors will be able to enter and watch art that was currently stored in basements.

 Rotterdam museums and tourist information

 When you visit Rotterdam, start your stay at the Tourist Information office or visit their informative website.
 The Tourist Information office is situated at Coolsingel 114.
 It offers a great introduction to the city and you can easily start mapping out all the places you want to visit.
 Don’t forget to visit the nearby historical Schielandshuis.

 In Rotterdam, we stayed at the Nhow hotel which is almost opposite the Netherlands Photo Museum.
 The hotel bar offers great view of the famous Erasmus bridge (also called the Swan).
 Lovely place to have a drink after another inspiring day in Rotterdam.

 Want to read more about Rotterdam?
 Just click here for a complete overview.